 Students majoring in political science have the opportunity to cultivate an array of broadly transferable skills in writing, research, public speaking, leadership, diplomacy, strategic decision-making, interpersonal communication, teamwork, critical thinking, and analysis.
 Political science, then, is a popular major for those interested in careers in law, politics, journalism, public administration, higher education, foreign service, government, and the nonprofit sector.
 Many political scientists are also found in business management, sales, marketing, publishing, engineering, research and development, healthcare, insurance, and more.
 Heidelberg University's program focuses on the interdisciplinary study of political reality, drawing especially on the social sciences and humanities.
 We also strongly encourage students to apply their classroom experience through internships in Washington, DC, in Ohio, or anywhere in the world.

-The Department of History and Political Science offers a major and a minor in Political Science, as well as a minor in Legal Studies.
+The Department of History, Political Science, Philosophy, and Religion offers a major and a minor in Political Science, as well as a minor in Legal Studies.

-Political Science Major (30 semester hours): POL 125, 200, 221, 227, 344 and 409 (Senior Capstone Experience) and at least 12 additional credit hours of POL electives, which may include Independent Studies and Internships (POL 370, 401, 402).
+Political Science Major

+Core courses (18 semester hours): POL 125, 200, 221, 227, 344, and 409 (Senior Capstone Experience).
 HIS and POL double majors may choose HIS 405 or POL 409 as their capstone experience.